 In recognition of this work, the team won the 2020 ACM Gordon Bell Special Prize for HPC-Based COVID-19 Research, widely known as the Nobel Prize of Supercomputing.

 After the wins came the lessons.
-Two speakers – Pitt’s Harry Hochheiser, associate professor, in Biomedical Informatics and Director of the Models of Infectious Disease Study (MIDAS) Coordination Center, and Roni Rosenfeld, professor and Head of CMU’s Machine Learning Department – both approached the dilemmas of uncertainty in creating forecasts of the course of the pandemic from their experience of helping to guide to help guide public policy at the local, state, and federal level.
+Two speakers – Pitt’s Harry Hochheiser, associate professor, in Biomedical Informatics and Director of the Models of Infectious Disease Study (MIDAS) Coordination Center, and Roni Rosenfeld, professor and Head of CMU’s Machine Learning Department – both approached the dilemmas of uncertainty in creating forecasts of the course of the pandemic from their experience of helping to guide public policy at the local, state, and federal level.

 Two large sets of problematic variables affected the possibility of any kind of forecast – data and human behavior.